pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 permissions have already been granted.
 Driver previews include advanced guidance and the macOS 13/14 variant.
 Long instructions can be scrolled; clicking or Escape returns to the Debug list without changing the actual setup state.

+Setup previews also cover prerequisite instructions, partially enabled services, and macOS 15 screenshots.
+The Notifications tab previews both external-change editing cancellation toasts in their normal position with the normal four-second auto-dismiss timer.
+Setup completion messages are intentionally omitted.